What Age Is A Senior Citizen?

 There are so many programs, discounts, and other benefits for senior citizens, and it makes sense to take advantage of some of these perks that come along with getting older.
 But how do you know when you officially become a senior citizen?

-Many people correlate retirement with reaching senior status, and most people retire between 60 and 70 years of age, but the term “senior citizen” is subjective.
+Many people associate retirement with senior status, and most people retire between 60 and 70 years of age, but the term “senior citizen” is subjective.
 While some people may consider those who are 50 or 55 to be seniors, others may think 65 is the magic number.
+So how do you when you are a senior?

 There is no universally accepted age requirement for someone to meet to be deemed a senior.
 Companies and organizations all set their own age limits to classify people as seniors, depending on their specific requirements and the types of services or products they provide.
-Below are several organizations that cater to seniors, along with the ages they set for consumers to receive their services or benefits.

 U.S. Census Bureau